Captalys/Flock/docs/base.rst

 Flock Base class
 ================

-Base class used to build the :py:class:`~flock.list.ListAsync`, :py:class:`~flock.dataframe.DataFrameAsync` and :py:class:`~flock.FunctionAsync` classes.
+Base class used to build the :py:class:`~flockmp.list.ListAsync`, :py:class:`~flockmp.dataframe.DataFrameAsync` and :py:class:`~flockmp.FunctionAsync` classes.

 You should avoid using this class inside your code.
 The interface might change without previous notice.

-.. autoclass:: flock.base.BaseMultiProc
+.. autoclass:: flockmp.base.BaseMultiProc
    :members: executeAsync